FAQ

 Is card restoration legal?

-Yes.
-Restoring a card you own is completely legal.
-The real questions are disclosure and grading: grading houses set their own criteria for restored or altered cards, and buyers deserve honesty when a restored card is sold.
-We are upfront that all restoration is technically alteration, and the grading call always belongs to the grading house.
+Restoring a card you own is generally lawful.
+What matters next is honest disclosure and compliance with the rules of any marketplace, buyer, insurer or grading company involved.
+We are upfront that restoration is alteration, and the grading call always belongs to the grading house.

 Pricing and turnaround